Read the latest email sent to students beginning their doctoral studies.

 Different ways that you can access and install your email and calendar on various devices.

-You can download Microsoft Office 365 ProPlus to your own Windows computer, Mac, smartphone or tablet for free.
+You can download Microsoft Office to your own Windows computer, Mac, smartphone or tablet for free.

 You can get help with your IT issues online, by phone or in person.

-The steps you need to take to make sure you are set up to work from home.
+The steps you need to take to make sure you are set up for hybrid working

 Students and academic staff can use UniApps to access and print files from University-provided software on their own devices.